The benefits of unlimited time off

 - Encourage employees to take time off.
 Many employees feel guilty about asking for time away from work.
 Some can become ‘paralysed’ at the prospect of having so much choice.
 If employees haven’t taken time off in a while, managers should ask how they are doing and whether a break would be beneficial.

 - Lead by example.
-Senior staff need time off just as much as subordinates and can help to encourage employees to take holidays by doing just that.
+Senior staff need time off just as much as subordinates, and can help to encourage employees to take leave by doing just that.
 Once employees see that business still hums along even when managers are out for a while, they’ll be more inclined to do the same.